Avromi Mostofsky

 About the Author

-Rabbi Mostofsky lives with his family in NYC.
-He studied in Jerusalem where he received Smicha at the age of 22.
-He is a board member of the American Zionist Movement and is a delegate for Eretz Hakodesh at the World Zionist Congress.
-He recently released a book on Amazon about the life of his grandfather Rabbi Jacob Green zt"l called "A Head of Iron: Memories of Rabbi Jacob Green"
+Rabbi Mostofsky lives with his family in New York City.
+He studied in Jerusalem, where he received semicha at the age of 22.
+He serves on the board of the American Zionist Movement and is a delegate for Eretz Hakodesh at the 39th World Zionist Congress.
+In his spare time, he writes and illustrates children’s books, and is the author of a biography about his grandfather, Rabbi Jacob Green.
+His works—including his latest children’s book, Shmushmush Visits Israel—are available on Amazon.

 Related Topics